1996lixingyu1996/M-learner/README.md

 ## Real Data Analysis

 We analyzed the heterogeneous indirect treatment effect using the Jobs II data, which can be downloaded from R package mediation.
 "We provide the processed data file jobs_v2.csv in the Realdataanalysis folder.
 For details, see jobs.Rmd.

+And We will provide python version in the future.